dunamismax/dunamismax/README.md

 ## About Me

 IT Director with 10+ years experience specializing in Lua ecosystem development.
-I've created three **production-grade GitHub templates** covering the complete Lua stack - from CLI tools to VR games.
+I've created three **production-grade GitHub templates** covering the complete Lua stack - from CLI tools to 3D games.

 **Philosophy**: Single language, maximum versatility.
 Lua everywhere - lightweight, fast, and cross-platform.